Cyclic quadrilateral: Area

-where s, the semiperimeter, is s = 1/2(a + b + c + d).
+where $s = \tfrac12(a + b + c + d)$ is the semiperimeter.
 This is a corollary of Bretschneider's formula for the general quadrilateral, since opposite angles are supplementary in the cyclic case.
 If also d = 0, the cyclic quadrilateral becomes a triangle and the formula is reduced to Heron's formula.

 The cyclic quadrilateral has maximal area among all quadrilaterals having the same side lengths (regardless of sequence).
 This is another corollary to Bretschneider's formula.
 It can also be proved using calculus.

 Four unequal lengths, each less than the sum of the other three, are the sides of each of three non-congruent cyclic quadrilaterals, which by Brahmagupta's formula all have the same area.
 Specifically, for sides a, b, c, and d, side a could be opposite any of side b, side c, or side d.